pennyl67/openminted-guidelines/guidelines_for_providers_of_corpora/recommended_schema_for_corpora.md

 ## ​Recommended metadata for corpora {#recommended-schema-for-corpora}

 This section includes a synopsis of the minimal schema for corpora, i.e. the subset of Mandatory and strongly Recommended metadata elements.
-Additional elements required for the management of metadata record (e.g. _metadataCreationDate, metadataCreator_ etc.) are not presented here, as they are to be handled by the OpenMinTeD platform.
+Additional elements required for the management of metadata record \(e.g. _metadataCreationDate, metadataCreator_ etc.\) are not presented here, as they are to be handled by the OpenMinTeD platform.

 These elements have been selected so as to help

-* identify the corpus and provide information about it: resourceIdentifier, resourceName, version, description, contactPerson, contactEmail, contactGroup, landingPage
+* identify the corpus and provide information about it \(e.g. resourceIdentifier, resourceName, version, description\)
-* describe the legal terms for using the corpus: licence or rightsStatement, nonStandardLicenceName and nonStandardLicenceTermsURL
+* describe the legal terms for using the corpus \(e.g. licence or rightsStatement, nonStandardLicenceTermsURL\)
-* encode  technical features that are useful for achieving interoperability by tools and services: dataFormat, language, characterEncoding, corpusSubtype, mediaType, relationType, relatedResource
+* encode  technical features that are useful for achieving interoperability by tools and services \(e.g. dataFormat, language\)
-* give access to the contents: distributionMedium, distributionURL
+* give access to the contents \(e.g. distributionLocation\)
-* classify the corpus along a variety of criteria that end-users can apply for locating corpora of interest for their research: domain, keyword
+* classify the corpus along a variety of criteria that end-users can apply for locating corpora of interest for their research \(e.g. domain, keyword\)
-* contribute to attribution, citation and reproducibility of research processes and outputs: resourceCreator, creationDate, userQuery, mustBeCitedWith.
+* contribute to attribution, citation and reproducibility of research processes and outputs: \(e.g. resourceCreator, creationDate, userQuery\).

 For annotated corpora, see [here](metadata-schema-for-annotated-corpora.md).